egel/egel.github.io/_posts/2023-04-30-home-k8s-cluster.md

 If you want to:

 -   learn to kubernetes course (CKAD/)
 -   or/and for example you just begin your journey with exploring kubernetes (maybe Linux, and command line as well) for the first times
 -   or/and using them in your local network

 I would recommend to **disable the firewall completely, unless you know what you do**.
 Both for master and for the worker nodes.
-I am aware this is maybe not secure approach, although if you are just start learning you should focus on learning new thing.
-The proper configuration of and not put too many obstacles in the first shot.
+I am aware this is not secure approach, although if you are just start learning you should focus on learning new thing.
+The proper configuration of security things can be difficult and you should not put too many obstacles for yourself in the first shot.

 Disabling the firewall can remove many problems with local networking and accessing to cluster resources.